Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Diversity-aware clustering problems

-In our method, we transform diversity-aware clustering and fair-clustering into instances of \kmedian (\kmeans and \ksupplier, respectively) with $p$-partition matroid constraints.
-This specific problem formulation is defined as follows:

-\begin{problem}[Clustering with $p$-partition matroid constraints] Given a metric space $(U,d)$, with a set $C \subseteq U$ of clients, a set $F \subseteq U$ of facilities, a collection $\Ecal=\{E_1,\dots,E_p\}$ of disjoint facility groups called a $p${\em -partition matroid}, and an integer $k \in \ZZ_+$, find a subset of facilities $S \subseteq F$ of size $|S|=k$, containing at most one facility from each group $E_i$, and the clustering objective $\phi(C,S)$ is minimized.
-Based on the distinct clustering objectives, we introduce the variants of $k$-median, $k$-means, and $k$-supplier problems with $p$-partition matroid constraints. \end{problem}

-To isolate the problem from clustering objectives, we introduce {\em the diversity-requirements satisfiability problem}, which specifically aims to identify a subset of facilities $S \subseteq F$ of size $|S|=k$ that contain at least $r_i$ facilities from each group $G_i$ for every $i \in [t]$.
+To understand better the effect of the constraints of the problem, decoupled from the clustering objectives, we introduce the {\em diversity-requirements satisfiability problem}, which specifically aims to find a subset of facilities $S \subseteq F$ of size $|S|=k$ that contain at least $\alpha_i$ and at most $\beta_i$ facilities from each group $G_i$, for every $i \in [t]$.
 This consideration is made disregarding the clustering objective $\phi(C,S)$.
 The formal definition of this problem is as follows.